jmsvaz/almagesto/ideas.md

 	EOP:= TEOP.Create('/path/to/data/files');   // where to get Earth Orientation Parameters for high precision computations

-	TimeServer:= TFB2001.Create;  // use Fairhead and Bretagnon model to transform from TT to TDB
+	TimeServer:= TFB2001.Create;  // use Fairhead and Bretagnon model to transform from TT to TDB LightDeflectionModel:= TSunLightDeflection.Create(SolarSystemCatalog);  // use a light deflection model with only the sun

-	Observer:= TEarth.Create(SolarSystemCatalog,EOP);  // we make the observation at the Earth Observer.Precision:= opRelativistic;  // use relativistic transformation for BCRS to GCRS Observer.TimeServer:= TimeServer;  // set the time server
+	Observer:= TTopocentricObserver.Create(SolarSystemCatalog.GetBody(plEarth));  // we make the observation at the Earth Observer.Precision:= opRelativistic;  // use relativistic aberration computation for BCRS to GCRS Observer.LightDeflectionModel:= LightDeflectionModel;
+	Observer.TimeServer:= TimeServer;  // set the time server Observer.EOP:- EOP; // set the EOP provider

 	Observer.SetPosition(ALat,Along,AHeight,ATimeZone,ADayLightSavings);  // position of observation
 	Observer.SetLocalTime(Now);  // time of observation

-	for Body in SolarSystemCatalog do  // iterate through solar system bodies begin
+	for Body in SolarSystemCatalog.Bodies do  // iterate through solar system bodies begin
 	    View:= Observer.Observ(Body);  // make the observation and get a view of the body at the observer coordinate system drawBody(View.RADecR);   // call a function to draw the planet on the screen